h-i-sutton/h-i-sutton.github.io/_posts/2026-09-03-Sochi-Attack-Dolphins.md

 The harbour also has a floating boom defense fitted, but the Nefrit was tied up along the sea wall outside this defensive line.

 ![Marine mammal pens Sochi](/images/Ru-Marine-mammal-pens-Sochi.jpg) _Reference satellite image of the pens from Google Earth.
-The square pens are for dolphins, and the hexagonal one for Beluga whales._
+The square pens are for dolphins, and the octagonal one for Beluga whales._

 ____________________________________________________